arusurya/Stochastic_Interest_Rate_Modelling_and_Prediction/README.md

 This project was completed as a part of Open Projects 2026 program of Finance Club, IIT Roorkee.

-The goal of the project was to build the Treasury yield curve using only the 3-month yield.
+The goal of the project was to build the Treasury yield curve using only the 3 month yield.
 This involved the implementation, calibration, testing, and extension of the Cox-Ingersoll-Ross (CIR) interest rate model.

 ## Methodology